-New figures reveal the ‘exceptional’ growth experienced by the UK asset management industry in the wake of Brexit, writes Matthew Hardeman
+New figures from the Investment Association cite ‘exceptional’ growth experienced by the UK asset management industry - and despite Brexit.
+Matthew Hardeman reports

 The total assets under management in the UK surged by 20 per cent in 2016 to a record £6.9 trillion, according to the Investment Association (IA)’s annual Asset Management Survey.
 The boost contrasts with an average annual rise of 8 per cent over the past decade, putting the UK first in Europe, and only behind the US globally as center for asset management.

 The annual survey the IA’s first since the referendum to leave the EU and follows the news last week that London had retained it premier slot worldwide in the Z/Yen index of global financial centers.

 However the Investment Association noted that the ‘exceptional growth’ witnessed in 2016 was largely due to a weak pound post-Brexit – when sterling declined against all major currencies for months in the aftermath of the vote.
 According to the survey, £2.6 trillion worth of assets are now managed in the UK behalf of overseas investors, more than half of which is for clients in Europe (non-UK).
 In total, 36 per cent of assets managed in Europe were managed from the UK.